 A few supplies are required to keep your milk organized and to ensure that it gets used in the proper order.

 As I’ve mentioned before, I’m a bit of an earth mama.
 I like to minimize my use of plastic, especially disposable plastic.

 But this method is not just about my environmental agenda.
 This method allows you more flexibility in terms of how much you can thaw at one time.

 My preferred way is to freeze your milk in Milkies Tube Trays.

 You can freeze the tubes and then store them in either glass or plastic containers.
 You can label the containers with the date so that you are sure you are rotating your stash of milk.

 Milk in a freezer is good for 6-12 months.
 Don’t you love a guideline like that?
 Which is it?
 Six months or twelve months?
 Twelve months is twice as long as six months.

 Six months is optimal and 12 is acceptable.
-It’s not that there it is bad the older it is.
-It’s just not as good.
-It’s still better than formula.
+The older milk is not bad the older it is.
+It’s just not as good and is still better than formula.

 Even when you stop breastfeeding you can still give your kiddo breast milk in a cup until it’s all used up.